 Withdrawal of the subsidiary protection status due to re-availment of the protection of the country of origin of the beneficiary

 In contrast to the Qualification Directive, the Asylum Act applies the ground for withdrawal of the refugee status based on the re-availment of the protection of the country of origin to persons with subsidiary protection, as well.
-As per HHC knowledge, the provision is applied by the NDGAP as a basis for status withdrawal which is clearly in violation of the EU law.
+As per HHC knowledge, the provision is applied by the NDGAP as a basis for status withdrawal that is clearly in violation of the EU law.

 For the withdrawal procedure, see above in section on Cessation: Procedures and guarantees.

-[1] Information provided by NDGAP on 7 February 2022.
+[1] Information provided by NDGAP on 13 February 2023.

-[2] Information provided by NDGAP on 2 March 2021.
+[2] Information provided by NDGAP on13 March 2023.

 [4] See Hungarian Helsinki Committee: Flagrant Breach of the Right to Defence in National Security Cases and the Systematic Denial of the Right to Family Life within the Hungarian Legal Framework, Information Note of the Hungarian Helsinki Committee, 15 September 2020, available at https://bit.ly/3qMoH3L.